 - Pizotifen (often causes drowsiness)

-Children are more likely than adults to suffer with a condition called abdominal migraine.
-This may occur in young children before they develop traditional migraines as they get older.
-They present with episodes of central abdominal pain lasting more than 1 hour.
+Children are more likely than adults to suffer from abdominal migraines, which may occur in young children before they later develop traditional migraines.
+Episodes involve central abdominal pain lasting 1 to 72 hours.
 Examination will be normal.
 There may be associated:

 - Nausea and vomiting